cloud-ark/kubeplus/README.rst

 *1. No new input format*

-KubePlus does not introduce any new input format, such as a new Spec, to enable Operator installation or Custom Resource discovery.
+KubePlus does not introduce any new input format, such as a new Spec, for Operator installation or Custom Resource discovery.
 Operator installation is done in standard way using Helm.
 Custom Resource information discovery is enabled via annotations, ConfigMaps, and custom sub-resources using Kubernetes aggregated API server.

 *2. No new CLI*